JonathanTeixeira09/JonathanTeixeira09/README.md

 <h2 align="left">Hi 👋!
-My name is Jonathan Teixeira and I am an Information Systems academic at UFN</h2>
+My name is Jonathan Teixeira, and I hold a degree in Information Systems from UFN.</h2>

 ###
 <div align="center">